HMelesi/be-nc-news/README.md

 **GET** /api/users/

-returns object in the following format:
+returns a list of users

+example format:

 ```
 {